• Free shipping on all orders

 In moderation, chestnuts aren’t necessarily bad for cats.
 However, most vets recommend avoiding feeding nuts to cats at all.
 One big reason for this is that cats have a small esophagus and trachea, which increases their risk of choking on small food items, like nuts.
 Nuts can also become lodged in the stomach or intestines, causing an obstruction, which can require emergency surgical intervention to correct in extreme cases.

 Chestnuts are high in nutrients, like magnesium, B vitamins, potassium, fiber, and protein, all of which can be good for cats.
-However, they are a calorie-dense food that contains high levels of fat.
+However, they are a calorie-dense food that contain high levels of fat.
 This means that one or two nuts can make a significant impact on your cat’s daily calorie intake.
 Fatty foods, like nuts, also increase the risk of your cat developing pancreatitis.

 What Can Happen if I Feed My Cat Too Many Chestnuts?